myelsk/rg-app/README.md

-This is a simple todo application created as test work for [RubyGarage courses](https://rubygarage.com.ua/)
+This is a simple todo application
 You able to:

 - create/update/delete projects;